james-priest/tm-react-fundamentals/docs/react-fundamentals.md

 ##### Declarative
 You walk into a restaurant and tell the host, "I am here with my significant other, Do you have a table for two?"

 This is focused on the **What**.
-We are trusting that the host will be able to accommodate the request without us providing explicit intstructions on how this is to be accomplished.
+We are trusting that the host will be able to accommodate the request without us providing explicit instructions on how this is to be accomplished.

 #### Is React Declarative